OpenSciViz/cloud/cs_checklist.md

   after the initial management serivce startup, before starting the hypervisor agent service.
 In most cases, (re)setting a Global Settings item requires a restart (or stop-then-start) of the management-server.

-  * List of essential settings.
+  * List of essential Global Settings to modify (restart managmeent-server after saving):

     + CIDRs -- management server network, control network, guest VM